XML/A Thin Miner is a tool that generates and executes DMX and XML/A for data mining queries.

 A very common report layout needed by our customers is to show actual sales for the year 2008 while showing forecasted sales for the year 2009.
 Here is a PivotTable showing actual, budgeted and forecasted sales quotas for the last two fiscal years (click to see larger image).

 As you can observe there is a lot of irrelevant information in our report such as Forecast for 2008 (since we have actual data for 2008) and Actual for 2009 (since this only includes 9 months of data).
-If I tried to hide Actual it would actually get hidden for both 2008 and 2009, but since I have Excel 2010 I can go ahead and create a set out my information on columns by simply going to PivotTable Tools -> Options in the ribbon,
+If I tried to hide Actual it would actually get hidden for both 2008 and 2009, but since I have Excel 2010 I can go ahead and create a set out my information on columns by simply going to PivotTable Tools -> Options in the ribbon, and selecting “Create set based on column items”.

 Now the Named Set creation UI will pop up (click to see larger image):